Optimizing C/C++ code with SVE

 - Let the compiler auto-vectorize your code for you.

-Arm Compiler for HPC automatically vectorizes your code at optimization levels
+Arm Compiler for Linux automatically vectorizes your code at optimization levels

 -O2and higher.
 The compiler identifies appropriate vectorization opportunities in your code and uses SVE instructions where appropriate.